-Once the Roth IRA requirements are met, an owner can transfer their account into a Roth annuity with a lifetime income rider.
-The annuity will then distribute a tax-free income for the rest of the retiree’s lifetime or married retirees’ lifetimes, even after the Roth IRA has run out of money.
+Once the requirements are met, an owner can transfer their account into a Roth annuity with a lifetime income rider.
+The annuity will then distribute tax-free payments for the rest of the retiree’s or married retirees’ lifetimes, even after the Roth IRA has run out of money.
 The Roth IRA annuity is a great way to layer retirement income in addition to Social Security income while protecting against market volatility.

-Younger investors can contribute to a new Roth IRA annuity for tax-free growth or convert their traditional IRAs into a Roth IRA annuity and guarantee their future tax-free income during retirement as well.
-Eligible individuals should contribute as much money as possible to the savings account before traditional IRA contributions are made.
+Younger investors can contribute to a Roth annuity for tax-free growth or convert their traditional IRAs into a Roth annuity and guarantee their future income during retirement.
+Eligible individuals should contribute as much money as possible to the savings account before making traditional IRA contributions.

-A Roth IRA annuity can provide a lifetime of tax-free income, making it an attractive retirement option.
-If you’re interested in learning more about how a Roth IRA annuity could benefit you in retirement, click the link below to get started.
+A Roth annuity can provide a lifetime of tax-free income, making it an attractive retirement option.
+Contact us below if you’re interested in learning more about how an annuity could benefit you in retirement.
 We can help you find the right plan for your unique needs and walk you through the application process so that you can rest easy knowing your retirement is taken care of.